ESA-PhiLab/OpenSARInsight/README.md

 This repository contains all software required to generate AI-ready datasets from Sentinel-1 SAR, preprocess SAR imagery, train deep learning models, validate their performance, and perform inference across multiple Earth Observation applications.

-The repository has been designed as a modular framework where each component can be used independently or combined into complete end-to-end processing pipelines.

 Current supported applications include:

 - 🚢 Vessel Detection